Pennsylvania EITC/OSTC Program

 Pennsylvania offers educational tax credits known as the Educational Improvement Tax Credit (EITC) or the Opportunity Scholarship Tax Credit (OSTC) that allow businesses/individuals to redirect tax dollars to AIM in support of student scholarships.

 - EITC/OSTC offers the donor a PA tax credit of 90% for a 2-year commitment or a business may apply for a tax credit of 75% or 1 year.

-- Educational Improvement Tax Credits (EITC) contributions provide financial aid to students living in low-income households who attend an eligible scholarship organization like AIM Academy.
+- Educational Improvement Tax Credits (EITC) contributions provide financial aid to students who attend an eligible scholarship organization like AIM Academy.

 - The Opportunity Scholarship Tax Credit (OSTC) program supports AIM students from low-income households who live in neighborhoods with low-achieving public schools (bottom 15% PSSA scores).
 The tax benefit to businesses is the same.

-- Individuals may also join a Special Purpose Entity (SPE) such as Jewish Scholarship LLC, BLOCS, Central PA Scholarship Fund and others.
+- Individuals may also join a Special Purpose Entity (SPE) such as the newly formed AIM Scholarship 1, LLC, Jewish Scholarship LLC, BLOCS, Central PA Scholarship Fund and others.